jacobxperez/rams/README.md

 ## About

-Unlike other monolith frameworks, [Essentials](https://jacobxperez.github.io/essentials/) provides a minimum set of components which gives the designer the freedom to explore and discover new designs.
-By removing the unnecessary the essential comes to the light, thus leaving room for the designer self-expression.
+Unlike other monolith frameworks, [Essentials](https://jacobxperez.github.io/essentials/) provides a minimum set of components that gives the designer the freedom to explore and discover new designs.
+By removing the unnecessary the essential comes to the light, thus leaving room for the designer's self-expression.

 ## Getting Started